Wonton Soup: Proof Structures Under Interventions

 K view: efficiency over blind baseline for intervention comparisons.

-6. Metrics Surface
+6. Metrics and Comparison Families

 We use a metric stack, not a single score: